learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 * capturing work (but not _doing_ it) using a thing called a _block_
-* doing the work and passing it arguments based on visiting each element or pair in the collection, called _yielding_ to a block
+* doing the work and passing it arguments based on visiting each element or pair in the collection.
+This is called _yielding_ to a block
 * gathering a new collection **or** combining the individual results into an aggregate result